HenryLevenNU/equation-game-repo/README.md

 ***Unique Operator each Round***

-In the example below, an ‘array’ of 4 string operators (+, -, * and /) is created.
+In below example, an ‘array’ of 4 string operators (+, -, * and /) is created.

 One of these operators is chosen, and corresponds to a random number between 1-4 which determines which position of the array is selected.
 This selected string is later used in the printed equation.